Aunt Vadge: will your yeast treatments work on my dog’s yeasty paws?

 Dear Aunt Vadge,

-If I use your lactulose product on her paws, would that be helpful?
-In my head I’m thinking yeast is yeast regardless.
+If I used your lactulose product on her paws, would that help?
+In my head I’m thinking yeast is yeast.

 Sincerely,